 Choosing The Best Cucumbers:

-Always use homegrown cucumbers or buy pickling cucumbers from a farmers market because the ones at the store have a wax coating and will not turn out well.
+Always use homegrown cucumbers or buy pickling cucumbers from a farmers market.
+The pickles at the store have a wax coating and will not turn out well.
 Pick small to medium sized cucumbers (about 4 – 5 inches long) that are firm and aren’t wilt-y or limp.

-- 4 - 6 Pickling Cucumbers (depending on size), finely sliced into chips or cut into spears
+- 4 to 6 Pickling Cucumbers depending on size, finely sliced into chips or cut into spears

 - 2 Tbsp.
 Apple Cider Vinegar